jasonsiders/lwc-related-list/README.md

 This framework offers many benefits, including:

-:sweat_smile: **Simplicity**: With just a few lines of code, developers can create custom related list components which closely resemble standard counterparts.
+- **Simplicity**: With just a few lines of code, developers can create custom related list components which closely resemble standard counterparts.

-:muscle: **Flexiblity**: At their core, related lists are just a highly stylized `lightning-datatable`.
+- **Flexiblity**: At their core, related lists are just a highly stylized `lightning-datatable`.
 Developers can provide their own `columns` and `records` to support a wide variety of use cases.

-:lock: **Security**: Related Lists automatically check for Object-level permissions.
+=- **Security**: Related Lists automatically check for Object-level permissions.
 If the target Object is not accessibile by the current user, the list will not render - just like standard components.

 ![Usage](media/example.gif)